Tintin and the Temple of the Sun: Production

 Coming after the success of the Belvision cartoon series, Hergé's Adventures of Tintin, there was a lot of publicity for the movie (which was the first of two animated films, the second being 1972's Tintin and the Lake of Sharks).
+Jacques Brel, a fan of the series, contributed two songs to the soundtrack, entitled Chanson de Zorrino and Ode a la Nuit.

 Plot

 When seven archaeologists find an old Inca mummy, they become the victims of an Inca curse.
 Back in Europe, they fall into a deep sleep one by one and only once a day, at the same time, do they wake up for a few minutes and have hallucinations of the Inca god.
 The story begins with the sixth archaeologist falling asleep by the contents of a crystal ball thrown into his car by Incas.

-Professor Tarragon stays with Tintin, Snowy and Captain Haddock in Marlinspike Hall, when the Thompsons arrive, Tarragon learns from them that he is the last Councious Professor.
+Professor Tarragon stays with Tintin, Snowy and Captain Haddock in Marlinspike Hall, when the Thompsons arrive, Tarragon learns from them that he is the last conscious Professor.
 A thunderstorm approaches and the lights go out.
 This is used by the Incas to put the last one in sleep and to capture Professor Calculus, who has proved to be a desecrater of the sanctuary by putting on the bracelet of the Inca sun god.

 His friends Tintin and Haddock follow the track to Peru, up to the mountains through snow and jungle and finally discover the Temple of the Sun, where they are caught.
 Their only choice is to choose the day on which they want to be burned to death by the sun.
 Tintin chooses wisely and is able use an eclipse.
 At the end he achieves forgiveness, the archaeologists are cured from their curse and Calculus is released.